-All patients started feeding at a median of 2.5 days (2-3 days).
+All patients started feeding at а 2.5 median of days (2-3)days).
 Demography and intraoperative sonography findings of patients in this series are summarized in Table.1.

-First patient had removal of the urinary catheter weeks after sagittal anorectoplasty. posterior He had closure of colostomy one month post-operatively, and was discharged home after three days.
+First patient had removal of the urinary catheter 2 weeks after sagittal anorectoplasty. posterior He had closure of colostomy one month post-operatively, and was discharged home after three days.
 The second and third patients had removal of their urinary catheters 10 days following formation of neoanus and closure of colostomy one week later.

-All remaining patients (sixth, seventh eighth) had ligation and rectourethral fistula. removal of urinary catheter was removed on day postoperatively.
-They discharged home after 2.125 days (2-3).
-At one month following anoplasty, all patients had stool frequency of 3-5 daily and their times anus calibrated to size 12 F Hegar.
+All remaining patients (sixth, seventh eighth) had ligation and of rectourethral fistula. removal of urinary catheter was removed on day postoperatively. two They were discharged home after 2.125 days (2-3).
+At one month following anoplasty, all patients had stool frequency of 3-5 daily and their anus times was calibrated to size 12 F Hegar.
 There were no complications in this study.